christianaaronschroeder/music-chat-tracker/README.md

 ### Running it!
 #### How I've Been Running It
-To take advantage of Rust's optimizations I build a release whenever I make a change, and then run that `RUST_LOG=info ./target/release/music-chat-tracker --update-interval-s 600`
+To take advantage of Rust's optimizations I build a release whenever I make a change and then run it with a 5-minute update interval, `RUST_LOG=info ./target/release/music-chat-tracker --update-interval-s 600`
 #### Basic Commands
 - Build it: `cargo build`
 - Build it with optimizations and without debug symbols: `cargo build --release`